Org Chart Templates: The Good, The Bad, and The Ugly

 Sure, some of these bad solutions may look fantastic, but you need to look beyond appearance to what an org chart truly offers in terms of functionality and ease of use.
 Don’t settle for an org chart that is difficult to use.
 Choose a solution that looks great and offers unlimited potential.

 Be ready to avert your eyes, because here comes the ugly of org chart templates.
-Many companies and managers will attempt to create their own org charts from static programs such as PowerPoint, Visio, or Excel.
+Many companies and managers will attempt to create their own org charts in PowerPoint, Visio, or Excel.
 They may even find a template online and use that to map out department structures.
 These options are severely lacking for many reasons:

 - They are poorly designed or just plain vague.
 PowerPoint is designed for presentations and slideshows, not employee management.
 By using this or other static applications for org charts, you are forcing a square peg into a round hole, trying to extract functionality from a program not designed for what you are attempting.